LISTERINE/docker-private-registry/readme.md

 * `HTTPS_PORT`: Port on wich to access services (default: 5001)

 # Ports
+Container:
 * 5000 registry
+* 5001 (or specified) nginx
+Exposed on host:
 * 5001 (or specified) nginx

 # Running on S3